richwass/eyedominance-website/user-manual.md

 **2. Right Hand Test**
 - Tester extends right arm and points directly at the camera lens
 - Keep pointing finger steady and straight
-- Look at the camera operator's face, NOT the phone screen
+- Look directly at the camera lens.
+Not your finger.
+Not the operator.
+Look continuously at the camera lens.
 - Camera operator taps the capture button when ready
 - Take photo when tester is pointing steadily